mTm1357/yes-no-oracle-public/README.md

 # Yes No Oracle

 A mystical online divination tool to help you make life decisions.
-Visit [https://yes-no-oracle.org](https://yes-no-oracle.org) to begin your divination journey.
+Visit <a href="https://yes-no-oracle.org" rel="dofollow">yes no oracle</a> to begin your divination journey.

 ## Features